LivePersonInc/developer-center/pages/documents/RichMessaging/StructuredContent/Introduction-to-Structured-Content.md

 ### Element Click Operations

-An element which has an "actions" property, an [on-click operation](rich-messaging-click-ops.html) (executed when the consumer clicks on the element) and a [metadata property](rich-messaging-click-ops-metadata.html).
+An element which has an "actions" property, an on-click operation (executed when the consumer clicks on the element) and a metadata property.
 These elements are clickable by the consumer, resulting in an action performed on the browser or app through which the consumer is interacting with you.
-This action be be opening a link, a third party navigation app and more.
+This action could be opening a link, a third party navigation app and more.

 On-click operations can result from two object types: